 Skip to main content

-According to George Washington’s ledger, on May 8, 1784, he paid 6 pounds 2 shillings to “Negroes for 9 Teeth, on acc[oun]t of the French Dentis [sic] Doctr Lemay [sic].” .1
+According to George Washington’s account books, in May 1784, 6 pounds 2 shillings were paid to “Negroes for 9 teeth, on acc[oun]t of the French Dentis [sic] Doctr Lemay [sic].”
+1

 Washington's dentures faq